ncatlab/nlab-content/pages/1014.md

 }
 $$

 In conclusion, there are two extreme ways to represent a pure set by an isomorphism class of graphs, but any accessible pointed graph will represent a pure set one way or another.
+For well-founded sets, the two extreme ways are equivalent, but for ill-founded sets the choice between them can make a difference (and in fact, there are a number of other possible variants, corresponding to the spectrum of anti-foundation axioms discussed by Aczel).

 # References #

 *  Peter Aczel (1988).
 Non-well-founded sets.
 CSLI 14; Stanford University.
 [PDF](http://standish.stanford.edu/pdf/00000056.pdf).

 [[!redirects pure sets]]